wa6478/ls/log.md

 - difference between dup and clone is that clone respects #freeze, dup does not
 - freezing prevents objects from being modified
 - can only do to mutable objects, since immutable objects are already frozen
+- no way to easily make deep copies in ruby